ericelliott/ogen/README.md

 Ogen returns a full [Rx Observable instance](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/libraries/main/rx.md#observable-instance-methods), which means you can `.map()`, `.filter()` and `.skip()` to your heart’s content, among other things.

+## Breaking Changes in 2.0.0

+As of v2.0.0, Ogen returns an RxJS 5 Observable, meaning that it complies with the current ESNext Observable standard proposal.
+This is a breaking change.

+For migration help, see [rxjs/Migration](https://github.com/ReactiveX/rxjs/blob/master/MIGRATION.md).

 ## Platform Notes

 Obviously, this relies on generators.
 Works OK with Babel, Node v4+.